A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Conclusion

 \section{Conclusion}

-In this paper, we consider a simulation-based R\&S problem of selecting the best system design from a finite set of alternatives under a fixed budget setting.
-We propose a budget allocation rule that is adaptive to the simulation budget and possesses both desirable finite-budget properties and asymptotic optimality.
+In this paper, we consider a simulation-based R\&S problem of identifying the best system design from a set of alternatives under a fixed budget setting.
+We propose a budget-adaptive rule under the setting where simulation budget is not large enough to simplify computations, the setting of which differs from the derivation of the asymptotic OCBA rule in \cite{chen2000simulation}.
 Based on the proposed budget-adaptive allocation rule, two heuristic algorithms FAA and DAA are developed.
-In the numerical experiments, both FAA and DAA clearly outperform other competing procedures.
+As iteration increases, both algorithms can learn the best design with probability 1 and converge to the asymptotic OCBA rule.
+In the numerical experiments, various settings are tested to demonstrate the budget-adaptive property of FAA and DAA improves their small-budget performances compared with the asymptotic OCBA rule.

 We highlight the most important implication of our contributions: simulation budget significantly impacts the budget allocation strategy, and a desirable budget allocation rule should be adaptive to the simulation budget.
-The proposed budget-adaptive allocation rule indicates that, compared with the asymptotically optimal OCBA allocation rule, the budget allocation ratios of non-best designs that are hard to distinguish from the best design should be discounted, while the budget allocation ratios of those that are easy to distinguish from the best should be increased.
-These adjustments are based on the simulation budget, which is often limited and finite.
-Therefore, the budget allocation strategy should be sensitive to the simulation budget, and highlights the significant difference between finite budget and sufficiently large budget allocation strategies.
-We believe these findings can help and motivate researchers to develop more efficient finite-budget allocation rules in future studies.
+The proposed budget-adaptive allocation rule indicates that, compared with the asymptotic OCBA rule, the budget allocation ratios of non-best designs that are hard to distinguish from the best design should be discounted, while the budget allocation ratios of those that are easy to distinguish from the best should be increased.
+These adjustments are based on the simulation budget, which is often limited in practice.
+Therefore, the budget-adaptive rule highlights the significant impacts of budget size on budget allocation strategy.
+We believe these findings can help and motivate researchers to develop more efficient budget allocation rules in future studies.